 - English Language

 - The National Youths Service Corps (NYSC) Discharge Certificate (For Nigerians).

-The master's degree is a 36-unit program.
+The master’s degree is a 36-unit program.
 Students will complete 9 units of core courses and 15 units of electives and a 12-unit research project.
-At least 21 units of study must be taken from courses taught by the University of Adelaide.
-Link to course overview

 The availability of all courses is conditional on the availability of staff, facilities and sufficient enrolments.